night-ghost/minimosd-extra/README.md

 * Compiler downgraded to 4.8.1 so that got rid of many compiler-related bugs (rssi not works, timer stats from wrong numbers etc)
 * Fixed the behavior of the overflow detector of MAVLink stream

+v879
+* fixed Voltage and Altitude for UAVtalk
+* added Temperature (by Baro) for UAVtalk
+* if MAX7456 loses VSYNC interrupts then OSD switch to old-style refresh by timer - snow on scren is better than freeze
+* Output PWM generation is doing in VSYNC

 Attention!
 This version is incompatible with the tools from the ArduCam and original MinimOSD-extra!

 Discussion forum - http://www.rcgroups.com/forums/showthread.php?t=2591835